History of FC Barcelona: Núñez and the stabilization years (1978–2000)

 After the 1986 FIFA World Cup, Barcelona signed the English top-scorer Gary Lineker, along with goalkeeper Andoni Zubizarreta, but the team could not achieve success, as Schuster was excluded from the team.
 Terry Venables was subsequently fired at the beginning of the 1987–88 season and replaced with Luis Aragonés.
 The season finished with the players rebelling against president Núñez, in an event known as the Hesperia Mutiny (El motí de l'Hespèria/El motín del Hesperia), and a 1–0 victory at the Copa del Rey final against Real Sociedad.

 As Barça's longest consecutive serving professional manager and the principal builder of the "Dream Team", Cruyff won four consecutive La Liga titles and led the club to their first European Cup success.

-In 1988, Johan Cruyff returned to the club as manager and he assembled the so-called "Dream Team".
+In 1988, Johan Cruyff returned to the club as manager and he assembled a "Dream Team".
 He used a mix of Spanish players like Pep Guardiola, José Mari Bakero and Txiki Begiristain while signing international players such as Ronald Koeman, Michael Laudrup, Romário and Hristo Stoichkov.

 It was ten years after the inception of the youth program, La Masia, when the young players began to graduate and play for their first team.
 One of the first graduates who would later earn international acclaim was Pep Guardiola.

 Under Cruyff's guidance, Barcelona won four consecutive La Liga titles from 1991 to 1994.
 They beat Sampdoria in both the 1989 UEFA Cup Winners' Cup final and the 1992 European Cup final at Wembley Stadium, with a free-kick goal from Dutch international Ronald Koeman.
 They also won a Copa del Rey in 1990, the European Super Cup in 1992 and three Supercopa de España.
 With 11 trophies, Cruyff became the then club's most successful manager.
 He also became the club's longest consecutive serving manager, serving eight years.
 Cruyff's fortune was to change, however, and in his final two seasons, after he failed to win any trophies, he fell out with president Núñez, resulting in his departure.

 Reacting to Cruyff's departure, an independent protest group was organised by Armand Caraben, Joan Laporta and Alfons Godall.
 The objective of the group, called L'Elefant Blau was to oppose the presidency of Núñez, which they regarded as a corruption of the club's traditional values.
 Laporta would later take over the presidency of Barcelona in 2003.

 Cruyff was briefly replaced by Bobby Robson, who took charge of the club for a single season in 1996–97.
 He recruited Ronaldo from his previous club, PSV and delivered a cup treble, winning the Copa del Rey, UEFA Cup Winners Cup and the Supercopa de España.
 Despite his success, Robson was only ever seen as a short-term solution while the club waited for Louis van Gaal to become available.